-According to regulations published by KPI maximum number of 100 points is divided between laboratory tasks and exam.
-It is possible to get a total of 45 points for completing three laboratory tasks and 55 points for answering the exam questions.
-The maximum score for each laboratory tasks is 15.
-Completed laboratory task reports must be submitted one day before the end of the main credit session or earlier.
-It is necessary to choose three laboratory tasks from the five ones proposed.
-Exam consists of four questions, maximum possible points for exam is equally divided between these four questions.
+According to regulations published by KPI maximum number of 100 points is divided between laboratory works and exam.
+It is possible to get a total of 45 points for completing three laboratory works and 55 points for answering questions on the exam.
+The maximum score for each laboratory work is 15.
+It is necessary to choose three laboratory works from the five proposed ones.